Partnering with communities to support COVID-19 vaccine access and infection prevention

 Faith Community Engagement

 SCOPE COVID-19 mobilizes and empowers faith leaders to be at the forefront of COVID-19 responses in their communities.
 Religious factors are the third most frequently cited reason for vaccine hesitancy globally and, as a result, are universally recognized as influential for vaccine uptake and coverage.
 The project empowers faith leaders to be instrumental in sharing messages with their communities, acting as community role models in vaccine uptake and reinforcing community-level action around COVID-19 prevention and vaccine awareness.
 Faith leaders are trained with knowledge and tools for COVID-19 prevention information and are equipped to combat vaccine myths and rumors among their congregations.
 SCOPE COVID-19 tools utilize story-based lessons for Christian, Muslim, Hindu and neutral faith contexts in the forms of sermon guides and community group lessons.
 These resources have been translated, contextualized and validated by the countries’ health ministries.
-Additionally, the health ministries in Kenya and Rwanda are promoting SCOPE COVID-19 resources for nationwide use.
+Additionally, the health ministries in Kenya and Rwanda (Christian and Muslim) are promoting SCOPE COVID-19 resources for nationwide use.

 Community Health Worker Capacity Building and Supplies Provision